 More than half the world’s children – one billion children – report having experienced some form of violence in a previous year.
 Combined with what we know about the negative consequences of violence on children’s health and wellbeing, its impacts on education and the economy, and its long-lasting effects throughout childhood and well into adulthood, it is crucial that evidence-informed actions are taken at all levels to end VAC.

 Children’s experiences of violence stay with them through to adulthood, with knock-on effects for the next generation.
-Recognising this, UNICEF Innocenti also examines violence across the life course.
-Given the clear sex differences in violence levels, patterns, and risk factors, a gender transformative approach is essential when examining violence across the life course.
-Such an approach places at the centre of inquiry the causes of gender inequality and works to transform harmful gender roles, norms, and power imbalances that underpin the perpetration and experience of violence.
+Recognising this, UNICEF Innocenti examines violence across the life course, paying particular attention to the intersections between different manifestations of violence.
+Given the clear sex differences in violence levels, patterns, and risk factors, UNICEF Innocenti also promotes a gender transformative approach to its work on violence prevention and response.
+Such an approach places the causes of gender inequality at the centre of inquiry and works to transform harmful gender roles, norms, and power imbalances that underpin the perpetration and experience of violence.